Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 The data on the table was collected from the NHSTA website, and it reveals the five-year trend for the top 10 counties in the North Star State when it comes to traffic fatalities.

-These numbers can seem a bit scary at first glance, but if you are practicing defensive driving and keeping your eye on the road and your hands in the wheel you are helping to keep yourself and others safe while on the road.
+These numbers can seem a bit scary at first glance, but if you practice defensive driving and keep your eye on the road and your hands in the wheel, you are helping to keep yourself and others safe while on the road.

 Urban Vs. Rural